-$C_d$ = critical effluent concentration
+C_d = critical effluent concentration

-40 CFR 122.44(d)(1)(ii) requires the permitting authority to use procedures which account for the variability of the pollutant or pollutant parameter in the effluent when determining RP.
+40 CFR § 122.44(d)(1)(ii) requires the permitting authority to use procedures which account for, among other things, the variability of the pollutant or pollutant parameter in the effluent when determining RP.
 EPA assumes that the maximum observed effluent concentration does not represent the "critical" condition because the limited data set does not account for day-to-day variability in effluent quality.
-Therefore, EPA will use the TSD approach, which consists of a statistical analysis that assumes effluent data follow a lognormal distribution, to determine the critical effluent concentration ( $C_d$ ).
+Therefore, EPA will use the TSD approach, which consists of a statistical analysis that assumes effluent data follow a lognormal distribution, to determine the critical effluent concentration (C_d).

-To calculate $C_d$ , first we will determine the reasonable potential multiplying factor based on the probability basis and coefficient of variation, and then multiplied the factor times the maximum observed effluent concentration.
+To calculate C_d, EPA first determined the RP multiplying factor based on the probability basis and coefficient of variation, and then multiplied the factor times the maximum observed effluent concentration.